-On November 17, 2004, Regeneron Pharmaceuticals, Inc. (the "Company") filed with the Securities and Exchange Commission on Schedule 14A preliminary forms of a letter to shareholders, Notice of Special Meeting of Shareholders and Proxy Statement (collectively the "Preliminary Proxy Materials") in connection with a Special Meeting of Shareholders at which the Company's shareholders will vote on a proposal to approve an amendment to the Company's 2000 Long-Term Incentive Plan to expressly authorize an option exchange program described in the Preliminary Proxy Materials (the "Option Exchange Program").
-The Preliminary Proxy Materials are attached as Exhibit 99.1 hereto.
+On November 29, 2004, Regeneron Pharmaceuticals, Inc. (the "Company") filed with the Securities and Exchange Commission on Schedule 14A a letter to shareholders, Notice of Special Meeting of Shareholders and Proxy Statement (collectively the "Definitive Proxy Materials") in connection with a Special Meeting of Shareholders to be held on December 17, 2004 at which the Company's shareholders will vote on a proposal to approve an amendment to the Company's 2000 Long-Term Incentive Plan to expressly authorize an option exchange program described in the Definitive Proxy Materials (the "Option Exchange Program").
+The Definitive Proxy Materials are attached as Exhibit 99.1 hereto.